Azornes/Comfyui-Resolution-Master/README.md

 4. **Monitor Info Messages**: Pay attention to mode-specific recommendations
 5. **Leverage Rescale Factor**: Connect to upscaling nodes for resolution-independent workflows

+### Working with High Resolutions (Above 2K)

+The node now supports outputs up to 32K resolution.
+When working with very high resolutions:

+- **Visual Representation**: The 2D canvas may appear distorted at extreme resolutions as it's optimized for the default 2048x2048 range
+- **Actual Outputs**: The width/height outputs maintain correct aspect ratios regardless of canvas appearance
+- **Solution**: Use the Properties panel to adjust `canvas_max_x` and `canvas_max_y` values to match your working resolution range
+  - Example: For 8K work, set both to 8192
+  - Example: For 32K work, set both to 32768
+- This adjustment fixes the visual representation while maintaining accurate output values

 ### Internal Properties
+- **canvas_min_x/y**: Minimum values for X and Y axes (default: 0)
-- Min/Max ranges for X and Y axes
+- **canvas_max_x/y**: Maximum values for X and Y axes (default: 2048, adjustable up to 32768)
-- Step values for grid snapping
+- **canvas_step_x/y**: Step values for grid snapping
-- Decimal precision settings
+- **canvas_decimals_x/y**: Decimal precision settings
-- Visual options (dots, frame, snap)
+- **Visual options**: dots, frame, snap toggles
--
 ## ⚠️ Known Issues / Compatibility

 - **Conflict with comfyui-mixlab-nodes**